open-tale/open-tale.github.io/_docs/02-characters.md

 ## 1.2.
 Creating a character

-Open Tale is not a game per se... it's a system to build stories with.
-What this means is that the GM and the players are free to compose their own atmospheres.
-When players are creating their characters, they can go in as much detail as they like, be it in terms of personality of physical appearance.

-However, this website focuses as much as possible on the system itself, leaving the rest for your imagination.
-So, moving on, these are the steps to create a character within the Open Tale system:
+These are the steps to create a character within the Open Tale system:

 1. Spend any of the first 30 attribute points
 2. Choose your initial perk, if you want to do it now